 Alternative 3.
 Allow the possession of dolphin or wahoo on properly permitted vessels with gear types onboard that are not authorized in the dolphin wahoo fishery.
 The amount of dolphin or wahoo allowed onboard cannot exceed a certain percentage of the total commercially harvested species onboard by weight.
-Remove gear limitations for the harvest of dolphin or wahoo.

 Alternative 4.
 Allow the possession of dolphin or wahoo on properly permitted vessels with gear types onboard that are not authorized in the dolphin wahoo fishery.
-The amount of dolphin or wahoo allowed onboard cannot exceed the recreational limit.
+The amount of dolphin or wahoo allowed onboard cannot exceed the incidental limit (note: need sub-alts for incidental limit).